microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Update-MgShareListItemVersion.md

 ### -Publication
 publicationFacet
-To construct, see NOTES section for PUBLICATION properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for PUBLICATION properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphPublicationFacet